mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 - `version` a string describing the version of this library
 - `d_module_versions` a list of module version flags used when compiling D sources referred to by this pkg-config file

+Since 0.46 a `StaticLibrary` or `SharedLibrary` object can optionally be passed as first positional argument.
+If one is provided a default value will be provided for all required fields of the pc file:
+- `install_dir` is set to `pkgconfig` folder in the same location than the provided library.
+- `description` is set to the project's name followed by the library's name.
+- `name` is set to the library's name.